Sense Of Place

 Artist Statement

-Over the spring break, I had the chance to explore Aberdeen and travel, which allowed me to see a variety of environments, from the fast-paced city of Atlanta to the peaceful, scenic space of Wylie Lake in Aberdeen, South Dakota.
-Although both Atlanta and Aberdeen offered beautiful views in their own ways, I particularly found a profound and calming presence while walking along Wylie Lake with my host mum.
-The images I captured showcase the park's quiet beauty and stillness, where the sunlight reflects off the water and nature softly frames the space.
+Over spring break, I had the chance to explore Aberdeen and travel, which allowed me to see a variety of environments, from the fast-paced city of Atlanta to the peaceful, scenic Wylie Lake in Aberdeen, South Dakota.
+Although both Atlanta and Aberdeen offered beautiful views in their own ways, I found a profound, calming presence while walking along Wylie Lake with my host mum.
+The images I captured showcase the park’s quiet beauty and stillness, where the sunlight reflects off the water and nature softly frames the space.

 Based on those images, I wanted to communicate a sense of connection that I developed with the lake.
 It was a place where time seemed to pause.
 I tried to capture various angles, light conditions, and compositions to best emphasize textures, mood, and the human relationship with the natural setting.
-Through these captures, we enjoy the consistency of the natural lighting and soft color tone that helps unify the series and motivates the viewer to share the experience of serenity and reflection.
+Through these captures, we enjoy the consistency of the natural lighting and the soft color tone, which help unify the series and motivate the viewer to share the experience of serenity and reflection.

 ![]() |